-According to one of our favorite blogs, New Orleans is the TOP destination to have your bachelorette party.
-Called us biased, but we really agree.
-The food is great, the alcohol is cheap, and you can walk with your drink from one bar to the other.
-There’s also infinite bars which don’t close early like in other major cities.
+New Orleans is the top destination to have your bachelorette party.
+Why?
+The food scene is amazing, the alcohol is cheap, and you can walk with your drink from one bar to the other.
+Not to mention, there are infinite bars that don’t close early like in other major cities.
 Last call?
 That’s not really a thing here.

-We were recently part of a NOLA Bachelorette with babes from all over the country.
-Let’s just say, they left with no regrets (and with a pretty good hangover).
+We were recently part of a NOLA Bachelorette with babes from all over.
+Let’s just say, they left with no regrets (and with a pretty solid hangover).

-We put this guide together for babes from out of town trying to plan their NOLA Bachelorette, or for NOLA babes that are helping plan one and need a few extra ideas from the party experts 😉
+We put this guide together for babes from out of town who want to plan a NOLA Bachelorette, or for NOLA babes that are helping plan one and need a few extra ideas from the party experts 😉

 Where To Stay

 Gorgeous rooms, a fantastic restaurant, and an amazing rooftop bar.
-If you stay at The Troubadour, you might not even need to leave the hotel (juuuust kidding)!
-You will also be steps away from the French Quarter and some of our favorite new restaurants.
+If you stay at The NOPSI, you might not even need to leave the hotel (juuuust kidding)!
+You will also be steps away from the French Quarter and some of our favorite restaurants.

 600 Carondelet St, New Orleans, LA 70130

-The Ace Hotel also has it all; a restaurant, a bar, a coffee shop, a rooftop pool and bar, an oyster bar and different events at Three Keys every day.
+The Ace Hotel also has it all; a restaurant, a bar, a coffee shop, a rooftop pool and bar, a chic oyster bar and different events at Three Keys every day.
 This hip hotel is just a 19-minute walk from Bourbon Street and a mile from Jackson Square.

 210 O’Keefe Ave, New Orleans, LA 70112

-If you’re looking for a more funky vibe, at a lower price than the other two hotels we mentioned above, the Moxy is for you!
+If you’re looking for a rockstar vibe, at a lower price than, the Moxy is for you!
 The Moxy is in itself a place to party; you’ll be able to tell as soon as you check in and they hand you a cocktail.
-Their cocktail bar operates as a cafe in the morning (with mimosas as soon as you wake up).
+Their cocktail bar operates as a cafe in the morning with mimosas as soon as you wake up!

-If you Bachelorette party is pretty large, or you just don’t want to stay in a hotel you should definitely check out the gorgeous Airbnbs in NOLA.
-We recommend you stay in the Garden District, CBD or the French Quarter for easy access to Ubers, public transportation, and be walking distance from plenty of bars, restaurants and hot spots.
+If you Bachelorette party is pretty large, or you just don’t want to stay in a hotel you shouldcheck out the gorgeous Airbnbs in NOLA.
+We recommend you stay in the Garden District, CBD or the French Quarter for easy access to Ubers, public transportation, and to be walking distance from plenty of bars, restaurants and hot spots.

 Ahhhhh New Orleans, there’s always SO MUCH to do and so little time.
-As locals we recommend you venture outside of the French Quarter at least for a couple of hours.
+As locals we recommend you venture outside of the French Quarter at least for a few hours.
 There’s so much more to see than just Bourbon Street.

-Schedules will vary depending if it’s your first time in NOLA, or if you and your babes have been here before.
+Schedules will vary depending if it’s your first time here, or if you and your babes have been here before.
 However, we do recommend you have a planned schedule before the #Bach as you’ll need to make reservations, and to make sure you cover all the spots you want to go to!
-Don’t wing it, it’ll make your life more complicated.
+Don’t wing it, it will make your life more complicated.

-We recommend y’all either meet up at the airport and grab an Uber together (cheapest and easiest way to get to the city).
-Check in to your hotel or Airbnb, freshen up (maybe even put on matching tees -suggestions below 👀) it’s time to head to the nearest bar or restaurant.
+We recommend meeting up at the airport and grabbing an Uber together (cheapest and easiest way to get to the city).
+Once you check in to your hotel or Airbnb, freshen up (maybe even put on matching tees -suggestions below 👀) it’s time to head to the nearest bar or restaurant.
 Here are a few ideas of great places to go with a group,

 Where To Eat